gitkraken/gitlens-docs/gitlens/side-bar.md

 To access Workspaces, simply open the GitLens Home menu and you will find them in the panel located at the bottom left.
 Alternatively, you can access them by performing a search in the command palette.

-Please note that while using cloud workspaces requires a free account, shared cloud workspaces require a trial or subscription.
+Please note that while using cloud workspaces requires a GitKraken account, shared cloud workspaces require a trial or subscription.

 <img src="/wp-content/uploads/gl-workspaces-sidebar.png" class="img-bordered img-responsive center">